bens4lsu/theskinny-publish/Content/blog2/evacuation.md

 We were planning to leave town on Wednesday anyway, so we just packed up and headed out a day early.
 I'm comfortable at a hotel on the beach in Florida, with a million other Louisiana residents.
 Everywhere I turn, there's someone like me wearing LSU gear, walking their dogs.
 When I walked my two idots this morning, I checked the plates in the lot.
 I looked at about 40 plates, and only one was not Louisiana.
 So we're all here for the same reason.

 By the way, there's one other guy downstairs working on his laptop.
 I'm a nerd, yes.
 But at least I'm at a window overlooking the ocean in a t-shirt and swim suit.
-He actually got up and dressed in <i>business casual</i> to come sit in the lobby and work.
+He actually got up and dressed in *business casual* to come sit in the lobby and work.
 He has a fine view of the front desk, and when I walked by, he was telling someone at his office, "I don't even think we lost power there.
 I would rather be there than here."
 Some people.

 Last night, we checked in, walked the dogs, got a drink, and headed to the beach.
 It was the first time for Vanya, and I haven't ever observed a kid's first time to see the ocean.
 He walked down the steps toward the sand very slowly.
 I was at the bottom, waiting patiently.